Modulational instability: Initial instability and gain

 Modulation instability only happens under certain circumstances.
 The most important condition is anomalous group velocity dispersion, whereby pulses with shorter wavelengths travel with higher group velocity than pulses with longer wavelength.
-(This condition assumes a focussing Kerr nonlinearity, whereby refractive index increases with optical intensity.)
+(This condition assumes a focusing Kerr nonlinearity, whereby refractive index increases with optical intensity.)

 The instability is strongly dependent on the frequency of the perturbation.
-At certain frequencies, a perturbation will have little effect, whilst at other frequencies, a perturbation will grow exponentially.
+At certain frequencies, a perturbation will have little effect, while at other frequencies, a perturbation will grow exponentially.
 The overall gain spectrum can be derived analytically, as is shown below.
 Random perturbations will generally contain a broad range of frequency components, and so will cause the generation of spectral sidebands which reflect the underlying gain spectrum.

 The tendency of a perturbing signal to grow makes modulation instability a form of amplification.
 By tuning an input signal to a peak of the gain spectrum, it is possible to create an optical amplifier.